 These documents must be available, known and used by personnel and must be kept current and controlled to achieve operational excellence and high HSEQ performance.

-Examples include guides, work instructions, plans, forms, drawings, flowcharts, work practices, training plans, computer templates.
+Examples of operational documentation include guides, work instructions, plans, forms, drawings, flowcharts, work practices, training plans, and computer templates.

 Level 4 Documents – Records

 These documents provide objective evidence of activities carried out and the results achieved in accordance with Levels 1,2 and 3 documentation.